Food For Thought

 Click here for our contact form and let us know what you’d like to read about!

-The Labor Day holiday signifies summer winding down and is the last major celebration before school is back in session.
-Whether your plans are to fire up the grill, hang out by the pool, or take a trip to the beach, joining in on the fun doesn’t mean you have to lose sight of your health goals.
+With the school year winding down, summer fun is on the horizon!
+Whether your family plans to fire up the grill, hang out by the pool, or take a trip to the beach, joining in on the end-of-school year celebrations doesn’t mean you have to lose sight of your health goals.
 If you’re worried about falling into the “anything goes” pitfall, we’ve got great tips to help you stay on track.read more

 September is National Childhood Obesity Awareness month.
 Obesity is a preventable and treatable health condition that increases the risk for other health problems such as type 2 diabetes, heart disease, and high blood pressure.
 As a parent, it is important to help your child learn healthy lifestyle habits that can help reduce their risk of childhood obesity.read more